Philip Fysh: Early life

-Fysh was born in Highbury, London, the son of John Fysh and his wife Charlotte.
-He was educated at the Denmark Hill school in Islington.
-At 13 years of age, Fysh commenced work in a London stockbroker's office, then he obtained a position in the office of a shipping firm, L. Stevenson & Sons, with Australian connections.
-Fysh migrated to Tasmania in 1859, becoming a leading merchant (establishing P. O. Fysh and Company), hop-grower and orchardist.
+Fysh was born on 1 March 1835 in Highbury, London, England.
+He was the son of Charlotte and John Fysh.
+His father's family were originally from Norfolk.

+Fysh attended school in Denmark Hill until the age of thirteen and subsequently began working as an office boy for a stockbroker.
+After two years he began working as a clerk for L. Stevenson & Sons, a shipping firm.
+After ten years of service, Fysh was appointed manager of Stevenson & Sons' agency in the colony of Tasmania.
+He arrived in Hobart in 1859 alongside his brother Frederick Fysh.

+In 1862, during an economic downturn, Fysh bought out his employer's business and established P. O. Fysh & Co., a general merchant firm.
+He was said to have been "the leading wholesale businessman in Hobart".

 Colonial politics

 A Protectionist, Fysh was a member of the Tasmanian Legislative Council from 1866 to 1869, 1870 to 1873, 1884 to 1894, and of the Tasmanian House of Assembly from 1873 to 1878 (where he was treasurer in the Alfred Kennerley ministry until March 1875) and 1894 to 1899.
 Fysh became Premier and Chief Secretary of Tasmania in 1877, serving initially until 1878 and returning to the positions in 1887, serving to 1892.
-He was again elected to the assembly and was treasurer in Braddon's ministry from April 1894 to December 1898, when he was appointed Agent-General for Tasmania at London.